 The truly fantastic cast includes Frank L. Sullivan (Quo Vadis) as the opportunistic Mr. Bumble, and Henry Stephenson (Captain Blood) plays Mr. Brownlow.
 Future sex symbol Diana Dors (Lady Godiva Rides Again) appears as Charlotte.

 Conclusions & Final Thoughts:

 If I have one complaint is that the story seems a bit rushed.
-The thickness of the plot and the numerous characters demand a bit more screen time (I think Carol Reed’s Oliver! is better at fleshing out the situations and characters).
+The thickness of the plot and the numerous characters demand a bit more screen time — I thought Carol Reed’s Oliver! was better at fleshing out the situations and characters.
 But it’s a great movie; one of the best films based on a literary classic.
 B&W, 116 minutes, Not Rated.